35 Other Ways to Say “I Told You So”

 Additional Tip: Approach the situation with empathy.
 Instead of highlighting the error, suggest constructive changes for future projects.

-Read Also More: 35 Other Ways to Say "In Case You Are Not Aware"
+Read Also More: 35 Other Ways to Say "Hope All Is Well"

 2. “I had a feeling this would happen.”